alysiadugan4/Heroes-of-Pymoli/README.md

 ### Summary

 The purpose of this project was to create a straight-forward analysis of sale and user statistics for a game developer.
 These statistics would be useful in determining how best to market their game, as well promoting in-game purchases to players.
+There were 780 rows in the dataset.

 The player analysis was fairly simple, starting with a formula to determine the length of unique player IDs for the total number of players and a value count on the Gender field.